 Estate Planning isn’t about how much money you have.
 It’s about legally protecting what you do have during your life, and ensuring that what you have gets to the people you love, the way you want, when you want.
 Whether your assets are worth $10,000 or $10 million, you still need to plan for the future.

-As an Orlando Estate Planning Attorney, my goal is to allow you to control the handling and distribution of your assets throughout your life and after death, reduce or eliminate taxes, avoid probate, and protect the assets of loved ones who have special needs or who may face the costs of nursing home care or assisted living facilities.
+As Orlando Estate Planning attorneys, the attorneys at the Flammia Elder Law Firm can develop a plan that will allow you to control the handling and distribution of your assets throughout your life and after death, reduce or eliminate taxes, avoid probate, and protect the assets of loved ones who have special needs or who may face the costs of nursing home care or assisted living facilities.

-I work with you to diffuse the possible roadblocks that can alter the intended distribution of your assets, such as: property issues, children from prior marriages, divorce settlements, the Florida Homestead Law, estate taxes, beneficiary designations, and many more.
+Your Estate is everything you have in your name, including your house, your car, personal property, bank account, IRAs, and your life insurance policies.
+The Flammia Elder Law Firm works with you to diffuse the possible roadblocks that can alter the intended distribution of your assets, such as property issues, children from prior marriages, divorce settlements, the Florida Homestead Law, estate taxes, beneficiary designations, and many more.

-A basic estate plan will not guarantee that there will be anything left of your estate.
-As your Orlando estate planning attorney, I will help you create a life plan that will serve an even greater purpose.
+No. The most effective Estate Planning is a lifetime process.
+It changes as your situation changes.
+Births, deaths, adoptions, marriage, and divorce are all reasons to update your Estate Plan.
+A basic Estate Plan will not guarantee that there will be anything left of your estate.
+As your Orlando Estate Planning attorney, Kathleen Flammia will help you create an Estate Plan that will serve an even greater purpose.